lordi/flowskell/README.md

 Flowskell - Fluxus clone in Haskell
 ===================================

 Flowskell allows you to write visual animations using the Scheme language.
-It is driven by OpenGL and the [husk-scheme](https://github.com/justinethier/husk-scheme) interpreter.
+It is inspired by the [fluxus project](http://www.pawfal.org/fluxus/) and driven by OpenGL and the [husk-scheme](https://github.com/justinethier/husk-scheme) interpreter.

 Run Flowskell
 -------------